FarmBot-Docs/farmbot-genesis/v1.7/assembly/tools.md

 # Seed containers

-{% include youtube.html id="guJK9498ZA4" %}

-We offer the following types of seed containers, each optimized for different purposes.
+Complimenting the seeder are the **seed containers**, each optimized for different purposes.

-## Seed bin

-The [[seed bin]] is for holding large amounts of one type of seed.
-This is best used when planting many plants of the same crop, for example: when growing microgreens.
-To use a seed bin, simply fill it with seeds and slide it into the toolbay.

-If desired, you can mix a variety of seed types into one seed bin and have FarmBot plant whatever it happens to grab.
-Keep in mind that FarmBot will have no way of knowing which seeds it grabs, so only use this technique when you will be taking care of all those plants identically.
+* The [[seed bin]] is for holding large amounts of one type of seed.
+This is best used when planting many plants of the same crop.
+You may also mix a variety of seed types into the seed bin and have FarmBot plant whatever it happens to grab.
+However, FarmBot will have no way of knowing which seed type it grabs, so only use this technique when taking care of all those plants identically.
+* The [[seed tray]] has 16 small wells for holding seeds.
+This is best used when planting many different crops, and when the number of seeds per planting location needs to be strictly controlled.
+* The [[seed troughs]] are small seed containers that are stored in the [[seed trough holder]], which is mounted on the gantry.
+This allows FarmBot to bring seeds with it along the x-axis, reducing the time to sow an entire bed.

+{% include gallery.html images='
 ![seed bin](_images/seed_bin.jpg)

-## Seed tray

-The [[seed tray]] has 16 small wells for holding seeds.
-This is best used when planting many different crops, and when the number of seeds per planting location needs to be strictly controlled.

 ![seed trays](_images/seed_trays.jpg)

-## Seed troughs

-The [[seed troughs]] are small seed containers that are stored in the [[seed trough holder]], which is mounted on the gantry.
-This allows FarmBot to bring seeds with it along the x-axis, reducing the time to sow an entire bed.

 ![seed troughs](_images/seed_troughs.jpeg)
+<iframe width="100%" src="https://www.youtube.com/embed/guJK9498ZA4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen title="FarmBot YouTube video"></iframe>
+' %}

 # Watering Nozzle